y7chiu/Lab-Repor-4/index.md

 - We have to edit the index 1 to inndex 2 to make the code correct.
 First press ```<k>``` *6, ```<l>``` *7, press ```<x>``` to delete 1 and press ```<i>``` to acces insert mode so that the user can change 1 to 2.
 After that, press ```<esc>``` button, and then type ```:wq``` to save and quit from the file.

+k: go up.

+l: go left.

+x: delete the character.

+i: go into the insert mode.

+esc: exit from the current mode.

+:w : save.

+:q : quit.

+:wq: save and quit.

-- After editing, test to if the coding is failed or succeed!
+- After editing, test if the coding is failed or succeed!
 The result seems like the testing is succeed!
 To test, use

 ```